tirzaelise/Afstudeerproject/PROGRESS.md

 ## Wednesday 31/05/2017

 I changed the code to generate synonyms using Wordnet instead of PyDictionary, because the synonyms are more relevant and you can constrain them with a pos tag.
 I also changed the dict of key words, it is now an easier format and simply holds all a synonyms as key and the known word as value so that it is easy to retrieve the known word.
 I also wrote code to update the available drinks using a list of all the drink properties so that properties can be flagged True or False.
 I also worked a lot on my midterm progress presentation.

+## Thursday 01/06/2017

+The sentence "I do not have any peaches, but I do have limes." is incorrectly classified, because the negation is copied to the limes as well.
+There has to be made a new sentence when there is 'cc' in the parsed sentence.

+Meeting points

+- Demonstrate what is special and unqiue about a cocktail party: Why is it a different challenge?
+What is difficult that isn't difficult for other situations/contexts?
+E.g. there are loads of ingredients, because cocktails need so many ingredients
+- Social relevance: If you can have a good discussion about 1000 cocktails, then this can also be applied to other applications/contextx
+- Results: Demonstrate what was solved, e.g. conjunctions are correctly understood 'I have limes and lemons'.
+- Perhaps demonstrate that my method is better than someone else's
+- Demonstrate what accuracy of the used method is on drinks and that this method can also be applied to a different data set (one that is very similar, e.g. recipes)
+- Check if the review paper used fixed templates or variable ones -> innovative
+- Use probabilistics to choose the appropriate sentence
+- Complete human-robot interaction at a high level: state-of-the-art speech recognition, understanding and generation
+- A robot that leads the conversation is also innovative
+- PhD paper: Read the 10 desirables
+- World model: What do I want to say and generate questions of this? send -> decide -> act